Will the 'Don't Worry Darling' controversy make it a flop?

 The press tour reached peak weird when a clip of Styles appearing to spit on Pine at the premiere went viral.
 Both actors and Wilde later denied it happened.
 But by this point, Don’t Worry Darling had become a black hole for online gossip.
 Only the death of a monarch knocked it out of the news cycle.

 So, how has Don’t Worry Darling managed to weather the storm better than other “controversial” movies?
-Well, none of its cast members has been accused of anything illegal and reprehensible, which is a problem Death on the Nile faced after Armie Hammer became the subject of a sexual assault investigation.
-And unlike Sia‘s directorial debut Music, its approach to storytelling isn’t the root of the problem: Sia would eventually apologise for her film’s widely criticised depiction of an autistic character played by non-autistic Maddie Ziegler.
+Well, none of its cast members has been accused of anything illegal or reprehensible, which is a problem Death on the Nile faced when Armie Hammer became the subject of a sexual assault investigation.
+And unlike Sia‘s directorial debut Music, its approach to storytelling isn’t the source of the problem: Sia would eventually apologise for her film’s widely criticised depiction of an autistic character played by neurotypical actor Maddie Ziegler.